BioPhoton/ngRe/README.md

 **Needs:**
 We need **a directive** that just **defines a context variable** without any interaction of the actual dom structure.
 The **syntax should be simple and short** like the `as` syntax.
-It should take over basic performance optimisations.
+It should take over basic performance optimizations.
-Also the **consistent handling of null and undefined** should be handled.
+Also, the **consistent handling of null and undefined** should be handled.

 > **Implement more convenient binding syntax**
 > To improve usability we should fulfill the following: